-This ATV can only handle water up to its footrests.
-Any more than that and you risk engine damage and/or personal injury.
+Your ATV can only handle water up to its footrests.
+Any more than that and you risk engine damage and/or injury.
 Stay away from fast moving rivers.
-Tires can be buoyant, so if the water is too deep, you might find the ATV suddenly afloat.
+ATV tires can be buoyant, so if the water is too deep, you might find the ATV suddenly afloat.

+Riding through water deeper than the footrests may lead to severe engine damage due to water ingestion.

+■ NOTE: Engine damage caused by water ingestion or immersion will not be covered by Arctic Cat warranty.

 1. Physically check the depth and current of the water, especially if you can't see the bottom.
 You're also checking for boulders, logs, or any other hidden obstacles.
-2. Keep ATV speed slow.
+2. Keep your speed slow.
 3. Make sure you have a way out on the other side of the water.

 4. If you get stuck in the sludge or mud, try rocking the ATV from side to side.
 5. Once you've cleared the water, briefly apply the brakes to make sure they work.
-3. Crossing near a blind corner or intersection is dangerous; don't do it.
-4. Drive straight across to the opposite shoulder.
-5. Take into account that your ATV could stall while crossing; give yourself and your passenger enough time to get off the road.
-6. You have to assume that oncoming cars don't see you, and if they do, they won't be able to predict your actions.
-7. It's illegal to cross public roads in some places.
-Know your local laws.